Why reset the browser?

 Press Reset button in a small pop-up window:

-When the following window disappears the reset is done:
+When the following window disappears you are ready to work:

 Launch the Mozilla Firefox browser.